skyfielders/python-skyfield/skyfield/documentation/files.rst

    Ready

-The second time you run the program, however, the program will find the data files already sitting in the current directory.
+The second time you run the program, however, the program will find the data file already sitting in the current directory.
-In that case, the program will run without needing access to the Internet:
+In that case, the program will use the file on disk without needing access to the Internet:

 ::